-5.7.9 Some financial services business typically involves transactions with customers about whom the firm has a good deal of information, acquired for both business and regulatory reasons.
+- 5.7.9 Some financial services business typically involves transactions with customers about whom the firm has a good deal of information, acquired for both business and regulatory reasons.
 Other types of financial services business involve transactions with customers about whom the firm may need to have only limited information.
-The nature of the monitoring in any given case will therefore depend on the business of the firm, the frequency of customer activity, and the types of customers that are involved.

-- 5.7.10 Effective monitoring is likely to be based on a considered identification of transaction characteristics, such as: - the unusual nature of a transaction: e.g., abnormal size or frequency for that customer or peer group; the early surrender of an insurance policy; - the nature of a series of transactions: for example, a number of cash credits; - the geographic destination or origin of a payment: for example, to or from a high-risk country; and - the parties concerned: for example, a request to make a payment to or from a person on a sanctions list. - 5.7.11 The arrangements should include the training of staff on procedures to spot and deal specially (e.g., by referral to management) with situations that arise that suggest a heightened money laundering risk; or they could involve arrangements for exception reporting by reference to objective triggers (e.g., transaction amount).
-Staff training is not, however, a substitute for having in place some form of regular monitoring activity.

-Regulation 33(1), 5.7.12 Higher risk accounts and customer relationships require enhanced ongoing monitoring.
-This will generally mean more frequent or intensive monitoring.
+The nature of the monitoring in any given case will therefore depend on the business of the firm, the frequency of customer activity, and the types of customers that are involved. - 5.7.10 Effective monitoring is likely to be based on a considered identification of transaction characteristics, such as: - the unusual nature of a transaction: e.g., abnormal size or frequency for that customer or peer group; the early surrender of an insurance policy; - the nature of a series of transactions: for example, a number of cash credits; - the geographic destination or origin of a payment: for example, to or from a high-risk country; the parties concerned: for example, a request to make a payment to or from a person on a sanctions list; - ➢ known threats or typologies (including in the public domain); and - depending on and in keeping with a firm's nature, size and complexity - networks of connected accounts / counterparties / customers / beneficial owners. - 5.7.11 The arrangements should include the training of staff on procedures to spot and deal specially (e.g. by referral to management) with situations that arise that suggest a heightened money laundering risk; or they could involve arrangements for exception reporting by reference to objective triggers (e.g. transaction amount).
+Staff training is not, however, a substitute for having in place some form of regular monitoring activity. - Regulation 33(1), 5.7.12 Higher risk accounts and customer relationships require enhanced ongoing monitoring.
+This will generally mean more frequent or intensive monitoring on a risk-based approach.